astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ script.php](https://github.com/astridx/boilerplate/compare/t11b...t12#diff-7aceee287e50092f4d9e6caaec3b8b40)

 To ensure that a category already exists at the beginning, we add the script that is called during the installation.
-Using the `install` method, we create a category with the title `Uncategorised` for the component using the database during a new installation.
+Using the `install` method, we create a category with the title `Uncategorised` for the component during a new installation.
+We store these directly in the database.
 To be able to specify a user as the creator of the category, we request the ID of the administrator in the `getAdminId()` method.

 [administrator/components/com_foos/ script.php](https://github.com/astridx/boilerplate/blob/f43071430a05c95faec2286cdf0853c9a473ad01/src/administrator/components/com_foos/script.php)